grnet/kamaki/docs/usage.rst

     [server]:create 'my debian' 43 6aa6eafd-dccb-67fe2bdde87e
     ...

-An other example (5.3.2) showcases how to aquire and modify configuration settings from a different context.
+An other example (5.3.2) showcases how to acquire and modify configuration settings from a different context.
 In this scenario, the user token expires at server side while the user is working.
 When that happens, the system responds with an *(401) UNAUTHORIZED* message.
-The user can aquires a new token (with a browser) which has to be set to kamaki.
+The user can acquires a new token (with a browser) which has to be set to kamaki.

 .. code-block:: console
     :emphasize-lines: 1